Banamali Dasa

-Banamali Dasa ([bɔnɔmaːl̪i d̪aːsɔ]; 1720–1793) is an Indian medieval Odia bhakta-poet & composer of Odissi music from the state of Odisha.
-"Dinabandhu daitari", "Kede chanda jane lo sahi" and "Manima he etiki maguni mora" are some of his notable writings that are used in Odissi.
-His songs are popularly sung in festivals, public gatherings and in Odissi dance.
-Banamali's compositions (especially chaupadis and jananas) are set to traditional Odissi ragas and talas & are extremely popular in the Odissi music repertoire.
-He is considered to be the foremost poet of the medieval Odia bhakti-literature Started with writing rustic devotional Poetry, he later began to compose "bhakti"-poetry which gained larger acceptance and popularity among the other contemporary poets of his time.
-Typically, his poems are eyewitness accounts, and their simple, fervent language is much appreciated.
+Banamali Dasa ([bɔnɔmaːl̪i d̪aːsɔ]; 1720–1793) was an Indian medieval Odia bhakta-poet and composer of Odissi music from the state of Odisha.
+"Dinabandhu daitari", "Kede chanda jane lo sahi", and "Manima he etiki maguni mora" are some of his notable writings that are used in Odissi.
+His songs are popularly sung in festivals, public gatherings, and in Odissi dance.
+Banamali's compositions (especially chaupadis and jananas) are set to traditional Odissi ragas and talas and are used in the Odissi music repertoire.
+He is considered to be the foremost poet of the medieval Odia bhakti-literature.
+He started by writing rustic devotional poetry but later began composing "bhakti" poetry, which gained wider acceptance and popularity among contemporary poets.
+Banamali Dasa was patronised by Gajapati Birakishore Deva of Bhoi dynasty whom the poet also praised in his writings.

 Early life

-As Dasa's birth and death are unrecorded various researchers speculate various years.
-In a research publication, researcher Janaki Ballabh Mohanty has cited his birth year around 1720-30 and death year as unknown whereas in other publications has his birth year as 1720 and death year as 1793.
+As Dasa's birth and death are unrecorded, various researchers speculate various years.
+In a research publication, researcher Janaki Ballabh Mohanty has cited his birth year around 1720-30 and his death year as being unknown.
+Other publications have his birth year as 1720 and his death year as 1793.

-He was born in a Karana family, what is proved by one of his earlier poems where he explicitly mentions his surname Pattanayaka, used by the karanas (scribes) of ancient Odisha.
-The surname is in use till now.
+He was born in a Karana family, as written in one of his earlier poems where he explicitly mentions his surname Pattanayaka, used by the Karanas of ancient Odisha.
+The surname is still in use in India.

 He spent most of his life in Puri.